Interurban Building (Seattle): L.C. Smith and The Pacific Block

 In December 1898 the Seattle National Bank Building was bought for $152,000 by Syracuse, New York banker and industrialist Lyman Cornelius Smith who, through his agent/attorney James Clise had amassed a large portfolio of Seattle buildings and land that he and his heirs would improve over the next decade culminating with the construction of the Smith Tower.
 Smith insisted on owning both building and the land whose title was owned at the time by Harold A. Preston in trust of the late H.A.P.
 Carter, one of the original trustees of the building company that purchased the land for its construction.
 In a suit that made it as far as the superior court, beneficiaries of Carter's trust including several large hardware and paint firms that had placed liens against the former building company as well as the Seattle National Bank itself came forward compelling Preston to sell below his asking price, eventually settling out of court.
-The building was officially rechristened as the Pacific Block in July 1899, as the previously eponymous bank hadn't been located there for several years.
+The building was officially rechristened as the Pacific Block in July 1899 to avoid confusion with the bank that hadn't been located there for several years.
 The banking room was initially converted into the offices of the North American Transportation & Trading Co., a steamship company and later for the local agents of the Chicago, Milwaukee, St. Paul and Pacific Railroad and New York Central Railroad.

 The Fraternal Order of Eagles, established in Seattle in 1898, opened their first permanent lodge (Aerie No. 1) in the top floor of Pacific Block in 1899 and would host a variety of other fraternal clubs in their hall including the Foresters of America, the Improved Order of Red Men and the Tribe of Ben-Hur.
 In 1900 James Clise moved the offices of his investment company into the building's 5th floor where he managed all of L.C.
 Smith's other properties in the city.
 Other tenants during this time included William Nottingham's Globe Navigation Company, various importers and exporters, mining brokers relating to the Klondike Gold Rush, and a high concentration of architects including Thomas G. Bird, Cutter & Malmgren, Henderson Ryan, P.J.
 Donohue, James Donnellan and Francis Barton.
 The Globe Navigation Company and James Clise would move their offices into the newly completed Globe Building at First and Madison Streets by the end of 1901 followed by the Seattle Savings Bank.
 Clise's vacancy would be filled in 1902 by W.E.
 Granger who chose Seattle as the headquarters for his newly established Trans-Alaskan Railroad Company that was engaged in the race to build a railway connecting Iliamna Bay to the Bering Strait.
 He would use Seattle as a base for shipping construction materials to Alaska.